TrossenRobotics/trossen_arm_mujoco/README.md

 ---

 ## Installation

 First, clone this repository to your preferred directory:

 It is recommended to create a virtual environment before installing dependencies.
-Create Conda Enviroment with Python 3.10 or above.
+Create a Conda enviroment with Python 3.10 or above.

 ```bash
 conda create --name mujoco_env python=3.10